Shakil-1501/TSAI/S6/README.md

 ## Objective

 Take our 5th session code
-- run your model for 25 epochs for each:
+- run the model for 25 epochs for each:
   - without L1/L2 with BN
   - without L1/L2 with GBN
   - with L1 with BN